-Taking in these ideas and theories, outlined in this paper will look at how working memoryWM, gF, and expertis.
-There have been multiple studies on working memory WM and expertise, but few on gF and expertise. hypothesis is that greater expertise in foreign language or in typing, will correlate with higher working memory AOSPAN scores and higher fluid intelligence APM scores.
+Taking in these ideas and theories, the study outlined in this paper will look at how working memory, gF, and expertise correlate with one another.
+There have been multiple studies on working memory and expertise, but few on gF and expertise.
+There also seems to be a gap in literature on how fluid intelligence and expertise interact.
+The hypothesis is that greater expertise in foreign language or in typing, will correlate with higher working memory AOSPAN scores and higher fluid intelligence APM scores.
+The researchers believe that if those who have higher working memory scores and higher fluid intelligence scores, will then demonstrate greater expertise.
+This study will also look at the relationship between working memory and fluid intelligence to confirm the relationship, as others have found (Conway et al., 2002; Shelton et al., 2010; Yuan et al., 2006).
 The multiple ways these components interact is important because it shapes overall learning experiences and everyday critical thinking.
 Expertise works alongside working memory and gF because it is needed to be able to recall and think about new problems at hand that the expert is evaluating.
 Without all three components it would be difficult for people to finish work efficiently, and by looking at these three components together, the field of psychology may be able to achieve a better understanding of how working memory, gF, and expertise interact.

 METHODS